BlakeCLewis/kiln_logger/README.md

 Parts and pieces:

-- Raspberry pi: any of these will work, $10 Zero W is cheapest
+- Raspberry pi: any of these will work, $10 Zero W is cheapest, if you are running w/o  a desktop it will suffice

 		https://www.adafruit.com/product/3775